 You have a legal obligation to report situations where a child or young person (under 19) needs protection because they, for example, are being abused, neglected or sexually exploited.
 You must report the matter to the Ministry of Children and Family Development.

-For more information and to receive help making a report about a child or youth who needs protection, please call the Helpline for Children.
+For more information or for help with making a report about a child or youth who needs protection, call the Helpline for Children.

 If you would prefer to speak with someone other than police, you can receive information, support and referral from a victim service worker by calling VictimLinkBC.

-Victim Services are available to anyone who has been a victim of crime in British Columbia.
+Victim services are available to anyone who has been a victim of crime in British Columbia.
 It is not necessary for you to report the crime to police to access some of these valuable services.
-See the Victim Services for more information.
+For more information, see Victim services.